Salt × AI · differential edge

 Set up a webserver with Salt

 Why it fails: No version → mixed-era YAML.
 No OS → wrong package names.
 No module constraint → AI picks weird modules.
-No `require:` instruction → implicit ordering.
-You'll spend 30 minutes debugging.
+No require: instruction → implicit ordering.

 The "minimal first, then expand" pattern

 For complex states, ask AI for the smallest possible working version first.
 Get it to apply cleanly on one test minion.
-Then ask it to expand — add the firewall rules, add the TLS, add the monitoring.
+Then ask it to expand: firewall rules, TLS, monitoring.
 Each iteration stays small enough that you can read every line.

 Always pin the version.
 Salt's release cadence means modules and signatures shift.
-AI trained on Salt 3001 docs will happily hand you patterns that 3006+ rejects.
-One line at the top of your prompt — Salt minion version: 3006.x — saves you hours of debugging deprecated syntax.
+AI trained on Salt 3001 docs will hand you patterns that 3006+ rejects.
+One line at the top — Salt minion version: 3006.x — saves you hours of debugging deprecated syntax.

 Paste-the-error troubleshooting.

-When a state fails, AI is faster than `-l debug` output for the first read.
-Not for the fix — for the diagnosis.
-This is the workflow.
+When a state fails, AI is faster than -l debug for the first read.
+For the actual fix, less so.

 STEP 01